19 July 2026

 More examples of sample text you can use:

 Massachusetts is behind the curve.
-Forty-three other states have already joined PSYPACT, a bipartisan solution that makes mental health care far more accessible across state lines and greatly increases the options for vulnerable clients who need high-quality specialty care.
+Almost all of the other states have already joined PSYPACT, a bipartisan solution that makes mental health care far more accessible across state lines and greatly increases the options for vulnerable clients who need high-quality specialty care.

 Both sides of the Joint Committee on Public Health, as well as the House Committee on Health Care Financing, reported the bills favorably.
 Now, we need to clear Ways and Means in both chambers -- the folks who take care to not waste our tax dollars need to understand that the direct cost of these bills is trivial (just $10 per participating psychologist per year, capped at $6000 -- that's couch-cushion money!) and that PSYPACT will in fact streamline administrative burdens, such that it will likely save money.